samaritan/archeogit/README.md

 `archeogit` is a Python utility to excavate a git repository in search of information.

+The utility dentifies the change (commit, file, line) that last modified a line of code.
+Useful for identifying which change likely contributed to a vulnerability.
+Uses `git blame`.

 ## Installation

 If you desire isolation of the environment onto which `archeogit`, and its dependencies are installed, setup and activate a virtual environment using `virtualenv --python=python3 .venv` and `. .venv/bin/activate`, respectively.
 Run `pip install -e .` or the included `./install.sh` to install `archeogit`.